 Selling, general and administrative expenses ("SG&A") are primarily the unallocated expenses of our Corporate and other group, as detailed further in the segment discussion later in this MD&A, excluding depreciation and amortization.
-SG&A as a percentage of net revenue increased to 1.3% in 2021 from 0.7% in the prior-year period, primarily due to increases in performance-based employee incentive compensation expense and base salaries, benefits and tax.
+SG&A decreased in 2022 as compared to the prior-year period, primarily due to a decrease in performance-based incentive compensation expense, partially offset by an increase in professional consulting fees.